 - Photos

-You may have also noticed that the Knowledge Graph is appearing in other places, such as on Google Maps.
+You may have also noticed that the Knowledge Graph appears in other places, such as on Google Maps.

 The Knowledge Graph box appears when you search for a business on Google Maps.
 The information is pulled from the business’s Google My Business listing.